atsip-ru/dpviz/README.md

 ## Navigation
+- **Reload Button:** Redraw the current dial plan to reflect any changes that were made to the phone system.
+- **Next / Previous buttons:** Select and view the next or previous menu option.
+Honors filtered search text.
 - **Ignore / hide from a Node:** Press Shift and left-click a node to make it the last node drawn.
 Helpful for focusing on important routes. (eg. Time condition flows into another time condition.)
 Multiple "shift + clicks" are supported.
 - **Redraw from a Node:** Press Ctrl (Cmd on macOS) and left-click a node to make it the new starting point in the diagram.
 To revert, Ctrl/Cmd + left-click the "Back" node.
 - **Pan** by holding down the left mouse button and dragging.
 - **Zoom** using the mouse wheel.

 ## Additional Features
-- **Listen** to recordings assigned to Announcement, Dynamic Route, IVR, and Play Recording modules. (**Note**: Supports multi-part and multi-language recordings.
+- **Listen** to recordings assigned to Announcement, Dynamic Route, IVR, Play Recording, Voicemail modules. (**Note**: Supports multi-part and multi-language recordings.
 Only .wav files are supported.)
 - **Hover** over a path to highlight the route between destinations. **Click** the path to keep it highlighted.
 - **Click** on a destination to open it in a new tab.
 - **Click** on a "Match: (timegroup)" or "No Match" to open it in a new tab.